Nigel Park

 Nigel Manfred Park, DFM (6 March 1921 – 25 October 1942) was a New Zealand fighter pilot and flying ace of the Second World War.
-He was credited with destroying at least 10 enemy aircraft.
+He was credited with having shot down at least ten aircraft.

 Born in Gisborne, Park enlisted in the Royal New Zealand Air Force in May 1941.
 After receiving flight training in New Zealand and then Canada he was sent to the United Kingdom to serve with the Royal Air Force.
 He briefly flew with No. 122 Squadron on the Channel Front before being sent as a reinforcement pilot to the island of Malta in July 1942.
 Posted to No. 126 Squadron, he had destroyed two enemy aircraft within two weeks of his arrival on Malta, and had further successes over the next few months.
-He went missing, presumed killed, on operations on 25 October 1942.
+He went missing, presumed killed, on operations on 25 October.
 He was posthumously awarded the Distinguished Flying Medal.

 Early life

 Nigel Manfred Park was born in Gisborne, New Zealand, on 6 March 1921, the son of Manfred Park and his wife Christina née Ferguson.
 He was also a nephew of Keith Park, who would later command No. 11 Group in the Battle of Britain.
 Educated at Mangatu School and then Gisborne High School, he was a keen sportsman.
 After completing his education, he worked as a shepherd on his father's farm at Whatatutu.